 From Taichung, you can go to Chiayi by TRA or HSR train.
 TRA trains are cheaper but HSR trains are twice as fast, getting you into Chiayi in under half an hour.
 The journey by TRA train will take about an hour and fifteen minutes.
 Regardless of which train you take, you’ll need to catch a bus to Alishan from either station.
 Buses between Chiayi TRA station and Alishan run more frequently so there are pros and cons to each.
 Please see details below.

-BY HSR TRAIN: Take the HSR train from Taichung to Chiayi, then take Bus 7329 to Alishan.
+BY HSR TRAIN: From Taichung, take the HSR train to Chiayi, then take Bus 7329 to Alishan.
 The bus ride will take about two and a half hours.
-It’s important to note that there are only four bus trips between Chiayi HSR Station and Alishan so you’ll need to be aware of the train and bus schedules.
-If you can get to Chiayi HSR Station in time to catch the 9:30AM bus, then you’ll get to Alishan by noon.
-The last bus back to Chiayi HSR Station departs from Alishan at 4:40PM, giving you about 4 hours or so to explore the reserve.
-If you decide to take the HSR train from Taichung to Chiayi, then you can save on the ticket cost by purchasing it through Kkday.
+It’s important to note that there are only four bus trips between Chiayi HSR Station and Alishan, so you’ll need to be aware of train and bus timings.
+If you can get to Chiayi HSR Station in time for the 9:30AM bus, then you’ll arrive in Alishan by around noon.
+The last bus back to Chiayi HSR Station leaves Alishan at 4:40PM, giving you about 4 hours or so to explore the reserve.
+If you decide to take the HSR train from Taichung to Chiayi, then you can save on the ticket cost by purchasing it through KKday.

-BY TRA TRAIN: Take the TRA train from Taichung to Chiayi, then take Bus 7322C to Alishan.
+BY TRA TRAIN: From Taichung, take the TRA train to Chiayi, then take Bus 7322C to Alishan.
 This bus ride will also take about two and a half hours.
 The TRA train may be slower but it’ll give you more flexibility because there are ten bus trips between Chiayi TRA Station and Alishan.
 The last bus back to Chiayi TRA Station departs at 5:10PM.

-If you have big luggage, then you may want to store it somewhere first so you don’t have to carry it around with you in Alishan.
+If you’re traveling with large suitcases, then you may want to store it in Chiayi first so you don’t have to carry it around with you in Alishan.
 According to the Chiayi HSR Station map, there’s a locker storage facility on the first floor.
-If you’re going via the Chiayi TRA Station, lalalocker lists a few places where you can store your luggage within walking distance of the station. lalalocker is like the Taiwanese AirBnB for luggage storage.
+If you’re going by TRA train, then lalalocker lists a few places where you can store your luggage within walking distance of the Chiayi TRA Station.